haffoudhi/silex_simple_html_dom/README.md

 	1 - call the service : $simpleHtmlDom = $app['simpleHtmlDom'];
 	2 - Use simplehtmldom to get all the links from a string :
-		  $content = file_get_contents(__DIR__ . '/anyWebPage.htm'); // $content can be the result of curl function or the content of html file, it's a string that contains the html source
+		  $content = file_get_contents(__DIR__ . '/anyWebPage.htm'); // $content can be the
+		    //result of curl function or the content of html file, it's a string that contains the html source
       $simpleHtmlDom->load($content);
       // Find all links
       foreach($simpleHtmlDom->find('a') as $element) {
           echo $element->href . '<br/>';
       }
-  (or) 3 - Use simplehtmldom to get all the links from a file :
+	3 - Use simplehtmldom to get all the links from a file :
-		  $simpleHtmlDom->load_file(__DIR__ . '/anyWebPage.htm'); // we introduce the path to the file that contains the html source
+		  $simpleHtmlDom->load_file(__DIR__ . '/anyWebPage.htm'); // we introduce the path to the file
+		  						           //that contains the html source
       // Find all links
       foreach($simpleHtmlDom->find('a') as $element) {
           echo $element->href . '<br/>';
       }

-Finally,
+Finally Notices,

-	- Want some assistance in data scraping, web scraping using silex and simple_html_dom, contact me at haffoudhimedtaieb@gmail.com .
+    1 - Want some assistance in data scraping, web scraping using silex and simple_html_dom 2 - You do have some problems implementing the service

-	- Also if you have any problems implementing the service, cantact me at haffoudhimedtaieb@gmail.com, i will answer you as soon as possible.
+then cantact me at haffoudhimedtaieb@gmail.com, i will answer you as soon as possible.